|Mode of Study:||Full-time Block Release|

 |Programme Enquiries:||2948 7707 or 2948 8053 (Ms Lee)|

-Participants will be equipped with the pedagogical skills and subject knowledge and concepts needed to teach the Life and Society curriculum (Secondary 1-3) or related subjects in the junior secondary school curriculum, Hong Kong Basic Law and the principles underlying “One Country, Two Systems”.
+Participants will be equipped with the pedagogical skills and subject knowledge and concepts needed to teach the Life and Society (Secondary 1-3) curriculum or related subjects in the junior secondary school curriculum, the Basic Law and the principles underlying “One Country, Two Systems”.
 It also aims at enhancing the participants’ pedagogical literacy and competency that suit the school-based curriculum development and implementation of this integrated and inter-disciplinary curriculum.
-It is expected that participants will have the necessary professional competencies to design and teach the Life and Society Curriculum in junior secondary schools.
+It is expected that participants will have the necessary professional competencies to design and teach the Life and Society curriculum in junior secondary schools.

 On successful completion of the programme, participants will be able to: